tajmone/tads-sources/README.md

 ## Project Goals

-The main goal of this repository is to provide all the required TADS sources under a single umbrella project, adopting strict code styles conventions in order to simplify working on them on GitHub.
+The main goals of this repository are:

+- Gathering into a single repository all the TADS sources available from TADS website (and elsewhere).
+- Enforce code styles consistency across source files to improve collaborative editing via Git.
+- Port to [GitHub Flavored Markdown] all the documentation for better interoperability with GitHub.

 All source code files and non-binary assets have been normalized to comply to strict code styles conventions (via [EditorConfig]).
 These minor aesthetic tweaks ensure code style consistency across source files of the same type (indentation style, EOL, lack of trailing whitespace, etc.) without affecting code contents or any other meaningful aspect of the source assets.
 Code consistency greatly improves the collaborative experience on version controlled projects, enforcing standards across different OSs and editors, thus ensuring a clean commit history, free of spurious contents changes relating to whitespace.

 My motivation behind this work is to provide a Git compliant codebase of TADS sources that developers on GitHub can fork as a starting point to work efficiently with Git, GitHub and continuous integration services like [Travis CI] and others.

+Hopefully this will serve not only archival purposes but also provide a solid code base for anyone wishing to maintain future TADS updates using Git and GitHub — the tools of choice for collaborative code editing those days.

 ## Surviving the Death of 32-bit OSs